DavidAnson/markdownlint/doc/Rules.md

     * Spaces used to indent the list item instead
 ```

-You have the option to exclude this rule for code blocks.
-To do so, set the
+You have the option to exclude this rule for code blocks and spans.
+To do so,
-`code_blocks` parameter to `false`.
-Code blocks are included by default since
+set the `code_blocks` parameter to `false`.
+Code blocks and spans are included
-handling of tabs by tools is often inconsistent (ex: using 4 vs. 8 spaces).
+by default since handling of tabs by Markdown tools can be inconsistent (e.g.,

-If you would like the fixer to change tabs to x spaces, then configure the `spaces_per_tab`
+using 4 vs. 8 spaces).

+By default, violations of this rule are fixed by replacing the tab with 1 space
+character.
+To use a different number of spaces, set the `spaces_per_tab`
-parameter to the number x.
-The default value would be 1.
+parameter to the desired value.

 Rationale: Hard tabs are often rendered inconsistently by different editors and
 can be harder to work with than spaces.